pythonindia/inpycon-blog/content/blog/2019-convince-my-boss.md

 There is an Early Bird ticket offer on for the first 300 tickets sold before 30th June 2019 and it costs only Rs 1100.
 Booking later (or after the first 300 tickets) would cost Rs 1600.
 The tickets include access to all PyCon India keynotes & talks, sponsor showcase, community spaces, an official PyCon India T-shirt along with lunch and high-tea in the evening for both days (12th-13th October).

 I would be happy to write a post-conference report detailing what I've learnt and to recommend any changes that we could implement to improve our practices.
 Please let me know if you have any questions or concerns.
-I hope we make use this opportunity to benefit our company.
+I hope we make use this opportunity for the benefit of our company.

 Thank you,